LLMs and their Limited Theory of Mind: Evaluating Mental State Annotations in Situated Dialogue: Results

-Naive human annotations contain fewer unsupported beliefs than any LLM, but comparable or greater numbers of belief contradictions and omissions.
-This suggests that, while humans are better at avoiding hallucinated or unjustified inferences, they are also vulnerable to erroneous inferences about task state or agent perspective when lacking access to environmental context.
+Naive human audio-only traces contain fewer unsupported beliefs than any LLM, but comparable or greater numbers of belief contradictions and omissions.
+This suggests that, while humans are better at avoiding the LLMs' hallucinated or unjustified inferences, they are also vulnerable to erroneous inferences about task state or agent perspective when lacking access to environmental context.

-In terms of discrepancy counts, the model whose profile most closely matches human annotators is \textbf{Gemma 8.5B}.
-However, this similarity has a trade off: while Gemma avoids omissions, it more frequently makes incorrect inferences about ground truth belief states.
+In terms of discrepancy counts, the model whose profile most closely matches human audio-only traces is \textbf{Gemma 8.5B}.
+However, this similarity has a trade-off: while Gemma avoids omissions, it more frequently makes incorrect inferences about ground truth belief states.
+We note that per-utterance normalization partially mitigates, but does not eliminate, differences in trace verbosity across models; a model that generates fewer field updates by default may incur fewer omissions by design.

+It is worth noting that naive human performance is itself far from perfect: substantial belief contradiction and omission rates indicate that the task is genuinely difficult without environmental access, not merely an LLM failure mode.
+This suggests that a portion of LLM discrepancy counts reflects irreducible task difficulty rather than model-specific deficiency, and future comparisons should interpret LLM performance relative to the naive human ceiling rather than against a zero-error baseline.